Why is Anamorphic Projection Chosen over Zooming in High End Home Theaters?

 11. Your cinema is a real cinema.
 Most movies created in the past 50+ years were both filmed and projected using anamorphic lenses to provide the maximum performance in commercial theaters.
 Their use in home cinemas was directly inspired by this same use in the motion picture industry.
 It’s nice to know that your home cinema uses projection technology that goes all the way back to the Golden Age of Hollywood.

 BONUS.
 Buy the best lens just once.
-Full size CDR and DCR lenses are rated to full 8K pixel resolution, meaning they are likely )although not guaranteed) to work with a future projector of the same 16:9 or 17:9 format.
+Full size Alpha, CDR and DCR lenses are rated to full 8K pixel resolution, meaning they are likely (although not guaranteed) to work with a future projector of the same 16:9 or 17:9 format.
 That means you probably don’t need to buy a new lens with each projector.
 Naturally the attachment hardware may need to be upgraded but the lens itself will probably last you until your own Golden Years.